-The first thing you’ll want to think about is what you’re trying to achieve with this online course.
-Will the entirety of the course be online, is this meant as a supplement to a course, or is this meant as a pre-requisite before joining a future course, e.g. an online course on basic math skills might be required before taking an advanced live class, etc.
+The first thing you'll want to think about is what you're trying to achieve with this online course.
+Consider whether the entirety of the course will be on online teaching platforms, if it meant as a supplement to a course, or is meant as a prerequisite before joining a future course, e.g. an online course on basic math skills which might be required before taking an advanced live class, etc.

 Create a Course Plan

-Just like a face-to-face course, you’ll want to have an outline or course plan for what you’ll cover each week.
-If this is a course that you’ve previously offered live, you’re one step ahead of the game.
-This will be your map for what kinds of materials you will need to create for your lessons.
+Just like a face-to-face course, courses on online learning platforms need to have outlines or course plans for what you'll cover each week.
+If these are courses that you've previously offered live, you're one step ahead of the game.
+Your course plans will be your maps for what kinds of materials you will need to create for your lessons.

 Gather Your Equipment

-After you’ve considered what lessons you want to teach, think about what types of equipment, software, and other tools you have at your disposal.
+After you've considered what lessons you want to teach and what online learning platform you want to use, think about what types of equipment, software, and other tools you have at your disposal.
 Do you have a video camera or other device capable of capturing HD video?
 Do you have a screencasting software program?
-If not, sign up for a free trial of Camtasia Studio, or check out these free screencasting programs.
+If not, sign up for a free trial of Camtasia Studio, or check out screencasting programs such as Screencast-O-Matic or Jing.
 Will you need to create PowerPoints?
 Do you have a microphone to capture audio?
-Once you figure out what your technological capabilities and limitations are, you’ll know what kinds of content you’ll want to create.
+Once you figure out what your technological capabilities and limitations are, you'll know what kinds of content you'll want to create.

 Set Aside Time for Creation and Editing

-If you’re going to be creating videos and screencasts for your lessons, you need to consider not only the time it takes to record these, but also how long it takes to edit them, create title slides, render and upload them, etc.
+If you're going to create videos and screencasts for your lessons, consider not only the time it takes to record these, but also how long it takes to edit them, create title slides, render and upload them to online teaching platforms, etc.

-Once you’ve completed all of that planning, jump right in and start building your online course.
-It’s really only through trial and error that you’ll know what you’re doing wrong and what’s working.
+Once you've completed all of that planning, jump right in and start building your online course.
+It's really only through experimenting on online learning platforms that you'll know what you're doing wrong and what's working.
 Ask for feedback from your friends and social networks and get started teaching online!

 Looking for some free inspiration and teaching resources such as syllabi, class plans, learning materials, etc.?
-Check out these sites to get you started, they each offer free open educational resources.
+Get started with these online learning sites, which each offer free open educational resources.